YanaGerasimenko/YanaGerasimenko/README.md

 # Hi there 👋
 ## :rainbow: About me:

+I am Yana Gerasimenko, now only a middle school student.
+But I'm in my way to become a real developer and programmer.
+So I'm still learn and practicing.
 <!--
 **YanaGerasimenko/YanaGerasimenko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.